 Crash Sensitivity and the Cross-Section of Expected Stock Returns

-We examine whether investors receive a compensation for holding crash-sensitive stocks.
-We capture the crash sensitivity of stocks by their lower tail dependence with the market based on copulas.
-Stocks with strong contemporaneous crash sensitivity clearly outperform stocks with weak crash sensitivity and a trading strategy based on past crash sensitivity delivers positive abnormal returns of about 4% p.a.
-This effect cannot be explained by traditional risk factors and is different from the impact of beta, downside beta, and coskewness.
-Our findings are consistent with results from the empirical option pricing literature and support the notion that stock market investors are crash-averse.
+This paper examines whether investors receive compensation for holding crash-sensitive stocks.
+We capture the crash sensitivity of stocks by their lower tail dependence (LTD) with the market based on copulas.
+We find that stocks with strong LTD have higher average future returns than stocks with weak LTD. This effect cannot be explained by traditional risk factors and is different from the impact of beta, downside beta, coskewness, cokurtosis, and Kelly and Jiang (2014)'s tail risk beta.
+Hence, our findings are consistent with the notion that investors are crash-averse.

 Keywords: Asset Pricing, Asymmetric Dependence, Copulas, Coskewness, Downside Risk, Tail Risk, Crash Aversion

 JEL Classification: C12, G01, G11, G12, G17